jesseyuen/portfolio-2021/src/projects/contribute-to-the-guardian.md

 ### Accessibility audit

-My initial piece of work involved an accessibility audit which included:
+My initial piece of work involved running an accessibility audit across the journey which included:

 1. Manually testing the journey with keyboard navigation
-2. Manually testing of the journey with a screen reader (Voice Over)
+2. Manually testing of the journey with a screen reader
 3. Automated testing for WCAG and validation errors

-This was a new process for the team and having never run an accessibility audit, interesting results were quickly uncovered.
+This was a new process for the team and with them having never run an accessibility audit, plenty of interesting results were uncovered.

 It turns out the journey was impossible to complete when using either keyboard or screen reader.
 Multiple form elements were keyboard traps, trapping focus so the user can’t progress.
 Other form elements were completely hidden from keyboard and assistive technology users.